Protecting Workbooks in Excel (And Worksheets, and Cells)

 To remove the password protection from a workbook, open the workbook (which will require you to enter the password) and take the same steps you took to set the password.
 However, remove the password from the box, so it is blank and click ‘OK.’

-Open as Read-Only
+Protect Excel Workbook with Open as Read-Only feature

 Your second option is to make a workbook read-only.
 The process is the simplest, but be aware that it provides the least amount of protection.
 Anyone can still open the workbook and just click ‘Enable Editing’ to make changes.
 It is best to look at this option as more of a warning to the person opening the file.